Cleversticks has been around for 35 years, it was invented in 1983.

 Market research was carried out in the Midlands and a number of toyshops were selling pre-production samples by November 1983.

 During this period, a London wholesaler Robenu noticed the market research and purchased samples.
-Within one week they informed us that Cleversticks was on sale in Harrods London, this was before the product had even been launched.
+Within one week they informed us that Cleversticks were on sale in Harrods London, this was before the product had been launched.

-Samples also found their way to Nicolas Burdett in Nottingham and they carried out trials of the product.
+Samples also found their way to Nicolas Burdett in Nottingham where they carried out trials of the product.

 Cleversticks was launched by the inventor A W Green T/A Tony Plastics at the Earls Court Toy Fair in February 1984.

-Little did I know that the reprinting of all the company stationary, would document the history of modern comunications.
-The second reprint was to replace the Telex number with a Fax number, the email address firstname.lastname@example.org was soon added.
+Little did I know that the reprinting of all the company stationary, would document the history of modern communications.
+The second reprint was to replace the Telex number with a Fax number; the email address firstname.lastname@example.org was soon added.

 The next addition was the cleversticks.co.uk Web address.
 A recent addition was the domain name cleversticks.com.